plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.1 Authority of Role-Fillers

-When filling a Role, you have the authority to take any action or make any decision to enact your Role’s Purpose or Accountabilities, as long as you don't break a rule defined in this Constitution.
+When filling a Role, you have the authority to take any action or make any decision to enact your Role’s Purpose or Redevabilités, as long as you don't break a rule defined in this Constitution.

 #### 2.1.1 Don't Violate Policies